Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 When updating code, try to keep the changes minimal, avoiding white-space changes when possible.
 You can also consider breaking the 4-spaces rule if you can avoid changing the indentation of a massive code block.
+Obviously, this does not apply to languages and documents where the indentation matters (Python, reStructuredText, etc).

 All the scripts should work without the user having to setup ``PATH`` or ``PERL5LIB``.
 They need to assume a default installation, with both